fossas/fossa-cli/docs/README.md

 ### What kind of data gets uploaded to FOSSA's servers?

 Please see our '[What data gets uploaded?](./walkthroughs/what-data-gets-uploaded.md)' doc for more information.

+### How can I contribute a change to FOSSA CLI?

+Please see our [contributing](./contributing/README.md) documentation.